 Fentanyl in the USA

 In 2020, there were 68,630 overdose deaths.
 The CDC (US Centers for Disease Control and Prevention) issued a Health Alert Network Advisory to medical and public health professionals to counteract the epidemic.

 “(1) substantial increases in drug overdose deaths across the United States, primarily driven by rapid increases in overdose deaths involving synthetic opioids excluding methadone (hereafter referred to as synthetic opioids), likely illicitly manufactured fentanyl;.”

 Canada is now the second-largest user of prescription opioids globally, surpassed only by the US.

 It is often administered through injection, transdermal patches, or tablets when prescribed by a physician.
 Whereas street fentanyl and its analogs are made in clandestine laboratories.
 These products are sold in the following forms:

 - or as tablets that mimic other, less potent opioids.

 - or blotter paper absorbed through the mucous membrane.

-Fentanyl sold on the street can be mixed with heroin or cocaine, this markedly amplifies its potential dangers.
+When sold on the street can be mixed with heroin or cocaine.
+This markedly amplifies its potential dangers.